wol-fi/irspg/example.md

+# Illustration of IR-SPG:
+Nearest Option-Implied Correlation Matrix.

 ## The Task

 Find the nearest correlation matrix subject to an equality constrain.
 This problem was described in Schadner and Traut (2022) at the estimation of forward-looking stock correlation matrices.

 ## Solving the Problem